formatools/forma/README.md

 - You don't need to be a gradle expert anymore
 - Get rid of project configuration bad practices
-- Type-safe, single method configuration for your modules, no room for error
+- Type-safe, single method configuration for your targets, no room for error
 - Built-in dependency visibility rules
-- Module types - enforce scalable project structure
+- Target types - enforce scalable project structure
 - High-performance builds: Gradle best practices are applied automatically
 - Opinionated dependency framework - helps developers to understand and deal with transitive dependencies hell
 - Extensible - be the expert when you need to!
 - And much more...

+⚠️ We are using `target` term to express application components(e.g. modules or projects, depending in the context) across documentation and code, there is couple of reasons for that. `Module` term often confused with Dagger modules which makes communication harder, `project` from the other hand used only in Gradle context but not in other build systems like Buck and Bazel.

 Easiest way to start is here >> ‼️ https://github.com/stepango/FormaShowcase ‼️